Cultural issues in first aid

 It might not be okay for the father-to-be to be present during labor, even an unexpected emergency delivery away from a hospital.

 Touching (even hand shaking) within genders might be okay, but not across genders.
-Example: You might need to have a friend or family member who is with the victim stop bleeding by using direct pressure instead of doing it yourself.
+Example: You might need to have a friend or family member who is with the person stop bleeding by using direct pressure instead of doing it yourself.

-Shortness of breath is considered a sign of death in some cultures and may cause acute anxiety and hyperventilation.
+Shortness of breath is considered a sign of impending death in some cultures and may cause acute anxiety and hyperventilation.

 Some may assume that their condition is much more serious if they are given oxygen.